DaiTran2210/daitran2210/README.md

 ## Education
 - San Jose State University San Jose, CA -
-BS in Information Science and Data Analytics - GPA 3.737 - Aug 2022 – May 2024
+BS in Information Science and Data Analytics - GPA 3.5 - Aug 2020 – May 2024
-- Evergreen Valley College San Jose, CA -
-AS in Engineering - GPA 3.5 - Aug 2016 – May 2019

 ## Awards and Honors
-- President’s Scholar: Fall 2023
+- President’s Scholar: Spring 2024, Fall 2023
-- Dean’s Scholar: Fall 2022, Spring 2023
+- Dean’s Scholar: Spring 2023, Fall 2022

 ## Experiences
 **Inventory Clerk @ KLA Corporation - Milpitas, CA (Aug 2022 – Present)**
-  - Data entry from multiple sources on a daily basis into company’s database via Microsoft Access.
-  - Receiving and organizing mechanical/ electrical parts, audit kits, miscellaneous projects as assigned.
-  - Using Outlook and Teams for daily communication with colleagues and engineers.
+  - Performed daily data entry for test equipment using Microsoft Access, ensuring accuracy and completeness.
+  - Analyzed test equipment data to identify potential issues and discrepancies.
+  - Maintained a well-organized inventory system for test equipment, facilitating efficient retrieval and deployment.
+  - Worked independently to prioritize tasks and manage time effectively.
+  - Collaborate with teams from different buildings to ensure that all materials are tracked.
+Make offsite requests for large materials that cannot be stored in office space and keep track of them.
+  - Report to manager at the end of the day to keep everything on track and prevent anything from getting lost.